 SEER is an authoritative source of information on cancer incidence and survival in the United States.
 SEER currently collects and publishes cancer incidence and survival data from population-based cancer registries covering approximately 28 percent of the U.S. population.

 This neoplasm affects the peripheral blood (PB), bone marrow (BM) and spleen.
 Prolymphocytes must exceed 55% of lymphoid cells in PB.
-B-PLL is extremely rare, comprising approximately 1% of lymphocytic leukemias.
 The leukemic cells are found in the PB, BM and spleen.
-Patients usually present with massive splenomegaly with absent or minimal peripheral lymphadenopathy and a rapidly rising lymphocyte count.

 Definitive Diagnostic Methods

 Ig genes clonally rearranged, t(11;14)(q13;q32) in 20%, abnormalities of p53 in 53%, del at 11q23, del at 13q14